patsissons/xmrig-nvidia-docker/README.md

 # xmrig-nvidia docker container

 This container allows running [xmrig-nvidia](https://github.com/xmrig/xmrig-nvidia) in a docker container.
-You need to have already installed [nvidia-docker]() to enable passthru on the nvidia card(s).
+You need to have already installed [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to enable passthru on the nvidia card(s).
 Run the docker container with `--runtime=nvidia` to enable the passthrough.

 If you have an NVIDIA graphics card in your docker host, you can leverage this card to provide additional hashing power. `xmrig-nvidia` can be used in parallel with the cpu miner.

+## Docker

+This docker image in available on [docker hub](https://hub.docker.com/r/patsissons/xmrig-nvidia/).

+This image uses the official [`nvidia/cuda:9.0-base`](https://hub.docker.com/r/nvidia/cuda/) image for the base, so we always have the latest nvidia cuda infrastructure in place.

 ## Example